jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 - **CAB**: Change Advisory Board purpose is to review and approve/reject proposed code changes
 - **Citizen programmers**: organizational members who codify work-related knowledge, insights, and ideas into (varying degrees of) usable software; the process and result is ad hoc, difficult to manage, and usually bereft of security considerations
 - **Code protection/logic hiding**: prevents one software unit from reading/altering the source/intermediate/executable code of another software unit
-- **Code reuse**: reuse of code, rather than re-invented code means units of software (procedures/objects) means higher productivity toward development requirements using correct, complete, safe code
+- **Code reuse**: reuse of code rather than re-inventing it means units of software (procedures/objects) provide higher productivity toward development requirements using correct, complete, safe code
 - **Complete coverage**: testing all of the functions of software
-- **Concurrency**: using a lock to allow an authorized user to make changes, then unlock the data element after changes are complete
+- **Concurrency**: the ability of a system to handle multiple simultaneous operations; managed through locking mechanisms that allow an authorized user to make changes and unlock the data element after changes are complete, preventing conflicts
 - **Object/Memory reuse**: systems allocate/release and reuse memory/resources as objects to requesting processes; data remaining in the object when it is reused is a potential security violation (i.e. data remanence)
 - **CORBA**: Common Object Request Broker Architecture is a set of standards addressing interoperability between software and hardware products, residing on different machines across a network; providing object location and use across a network
 - **Configuration Control**: process of controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications prior to, during, and after system implementation
-- **Configuration Management (CM)**: collection of activities focused on establishing and maintaining integrity of IT products and information systems, through the control of processes for initialization, changing and monitoring the configurations of those products and systems throughout the system development lifecycle
 - **Covert Channels/Paths**: a method used to pass information over a path that is not normally used for communication; communication pathways that violate security policy or requirement (deliberately or unwittingly); basic types are timing and storage
 - **Data Contamination**: attackers attempt to use malformed inputs, at the field, record, transaction, or file level, in an attempt to disrupt the proper functioning of the system
-- **Data Lake**: a data warehouse incorporating multiple types of streams of unstructured or semi-structured data
+- **Data Lake**: a centralized repository that stores large volumes of raw data in its native format, including structured, semi-structured, and unstructured data; unlike a data warehouse, data in a data lake is not processed or structured at the time of storage
 - **Data Mining**: analysis and decision-making technique that relies on extracting deeper meanings from many different instances and types of data; often applied to data warehouse content
 - **Data Modeling**: design process that identifies all data elements that the system will need to input, create, store, modify, output, and destroy during operational use; should be one of the first steps in analysis and design
 - **Data Protection and Data Hiding**: restricts or prevents one software unit from reading or altering the private data of another software unit or in preventing data from being discovered or accessed by a subject